Balena Project

 CREDITS

-Les Funérailles de la Baleine performance tells the tale of the collective ritual which accompanied the final stage of the Balena Project.
-The material stage of the project began in 2004 and came to a close in October 2010.
+The performance Les Funérailles de la Baleine tells of the collective ritual that accompanied the final phase of the Whale Project.
+The material phase of the project began in 2004 and ended in October 2010.

-In October 2010, the Whale, this ‘symbolic device’ returned to the place where the fabric of which it was made was produced, and over the course of a 24-hour performance in the rooms of the ex-textile factory, this rite of passage was carried out.
-A ‘funeral’ of the whale’s body, which was transformed into a variety of new objects/forms/thoughts: under the guidance of the stylist Antonio Marras, master seamsters used the fabric to create men’s jackets lined with a material printed in the form of a magazine article describing the evolution of the project.
-Other whale-forms were created out of the mother whale’s stuffing, as well as bags made from the inflatable air pockets inside her.
-As the conductor of the funeral band, the singer-songwriter Vinicio Capossela accompanied a part of the performance with as-of-then unpublished songs and readings.
+In October 2010, the Whale, this “symbolic device,” returned to the place where the fabric it is made of was produced, and during a 24-hour performance on the premises of the former textile factory, this rite of passage took place.
+A “funeral” of the whale’s body, which was transformed into a variety of new objects/shapes/thoughts: under the guidance of designer Antonio Marras, master seamsters used the fabric to create men’s jackets lined with pages of magazines that featured articles about the project.
+Other whale shapes were created from the stuffing of the mother whale, as well as bags made from the inflatable air sacs inside.
+As director of the funeral band, singer and composer Vinicio Capossela accompanied part of the performance with unreleased songs and readings.

-Les Funérailles de la Baleine tells the story of that performance and that rite of passage which, with a sense of magic and symbolism, reflects the notion of the “ecology of art”, according to which the work is not looked upon as a fixed and static object, but rather as a crossover point, one of shifts and changes both in terms of materials and sense.
+Les Funérailles de la Baleine tells the story of that performance and rite of passage, which, with a sense of magic and symbolism, reflects the concept of the “ecology of art,” according to which the work is not seen as a fixed and static object, but rather as a point of passage, displacement, and change in terms of both materials and meaning.